-This section includes certain components of our results of operations for the years ended December 31, 2022 (or "2022"), December 31, 2021 (or "2021") and December 31, 2020 (or "2020").
-We have derived this data, except key indicators for merchant bankcard processing dollar values and transaction volumes, from our audited Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.
+This section includes certain components of our results of operations for the years ended December 31, 2023 (or "2023"), December 31, 2022 (or "2022").
+We have derived this data, except key indicators including merchant bankcard processing dollar values and transaction volumes (SMB Payments), issuing dollar volume and transaction count (B2B Payments), and average billed clients and new enrollments (Enterprise Payments), from our audited Consolidated Financial Statements included elsewhere in this Annual Report on Form 10-K.